joao613/MiniRT/README.md

 # minirt
 A raytracer written in C using the mlx library for graphics management.
-Built for 42Porto programming school.

 ![Alt demo](minirt_demo.gif)